paulosomaini/xtreg2way/README.md

 Arellano, M. (1987), Computing Robust Standard Errors for Within-Groups Estimators, Oxford Bulletin of Economics and Statistics, 49, issue 4, p.
 431–434.

-Somaini, Paulo and A., Wolak Frank, (2016), An Algorithm to Estimate the Two-Way Fixed Effects Model, Journal of Econometric Methods, 5, issue 1, p.
+Somaini, P. and F.A.
+Wolak, (2016), An Algorithm to Estimate the Two-Way Fixed Effects Model, Journal of Econometric Methods, 5, issue 1, p.
 143-152.